-As a general rule it’s okay to give your dog a bath a minimum of once every 4 to 6 weeks, unless they manage to get themselves very dirty every time that they play.
-So, if you only wait until your dog is stinky to give them a bath then try adopting a every 4 – 6-week schedule.
+As a general rule, it’s okay to give your dog a bath a minimum of once every 4 to 6 weeks, unless they manage to get themselves very dirty every time that they play.
+So, if you only wait until your dog is stinky to give them a bath, then try adopting an every 4 – 6-week schedule.

 If Your Dog Is Displaying These Symptoms Then A Vet Visit Might Be In Order:

-They’ll get is sorted out for you and your Boston Terrier will be back to bouncing happily around the living room in record time.
+They’ll get it sorted out for you, and your Boston Terrier will be back to bouncing happily around the living room in record time.